-It can be difficult to settle into the life of the Unit.
-For residents, admission will mean leaving home or their carers.
+It can be difficult to settle into the life of the unit; admission will mean leaving home or carers.

 One of the junior doctors and your key-workers will see you and speak to you.
 They will ask you questions and want to listen and hear about what’s brought you to the Unit.

 The doctors also need to make sure that you are physically ok.
 All young people admitted have a physical examination.